 Indiegogo’s biggest point of difference from Kickstarter is the flexibility it offers in funding models.
 Project creators can adopt a conventional ‘all or nothing’ approach or choose to ‘keep it all’, which means they can retain any funds raised even if the crowdfunding campaign falls short of its target.

-The appeal of flexible funding is obvious for project creators, but carries additional risks for backers, who are typically more willing to fund all-or-nothing projects because they know they won’t be charged if the campaign fails to meet its funding goal.
+The appeal of flexible funding is obvious for creators, but carries additional risks for backers, who are typically more willing to fund all-or-nothing projects because they know they won’t be charged if the campaign fails to meet its funding goal.
+(Creators should bear in mind that if they cannot deliver their project with the capital they have raised, they have a moral duty to refund their backers.)

 Sometimes it makes sense for project creators to leverage the advantages of both platforms for a campaign — they might raise funds for their crowdfunding campaign through Kickstarter and raise additional money through Indiegogo InDemand once the campaign has ended.